syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Working-with-DataForm.md

 #### Handling reading and writing values to and from the dictionary

 By default, the value will be shown in editor by getting it from the dictionary.
-After editing, the data object will be committed with a new value.
+After editing, the dictionary will be committed with a new value.
 To customize the value, override the [GetValue](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager~GetValue.html) and [SetValue](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager~SetValue.html) methods in [DataFormItemManager](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager.html).

 Here, the value is reading and writing from/to dictionary instead of the data object.